robertchase/ergaleia/doc/config.md

-        path     - a file path, file name, file or list filetype - type component of dot-delimited path relaxed  - if True, define keys on the fly (see Note 5)
+        path     - a file path, file name, file or list filetype - type component of dot-delimited path relaxed  - if True, define keys on the fly (see Note 5) ignore   - if True, ignore undefined keys in path

     Return:
         self